-Maths is an integral part of chemistry and forms the basis of a chemist’s ability to:
+Maths is an integral part of Chemistry and forms the basis of a Chemist’s ability to:

-In addition to providing the necessary tools required to cope with the more obviously quantitative parts of the subject, it also helps in developing a language for providing insight in all branches of chemistry.
+In addition to providing the necessary tools required to cope with the more obviously quantitative parts of the subject, it also helps in developing a language for providing insight in all branches of Chemistry.

 This ranges from the more traditional areas of inorganic, organic and physical Chemistry to some of the newer areas of the subject such as biochemistry, analytical and environmental chemistry.

-At York, we recognise that most students are undecided on their choice of degree course when picking their AS levels, and so we do not require an A level Maths qualification as part of our admissions policy.
+At York, we recognise that most students are undecided on their choice of degree course when picking their A levels, and so we do not require an A level Maths qualification as part of our admissions policy.

-Instead, we choose to provide a comprehensive maths skills course, taught by chemistry staff, to support those students who have not taken Maths beyond GCSE (or equivalent).
+Instead, we choose to provide a comprehensive maths skills course, taught by Chemistry staff, to support those students who have not taken Maths beyond GCSE (or equivalent).

-In addition, in the first and second years, all of our chemistry students take courses in maths, to provide them with the tools necessary for typical problems encountered in quantitative topics.
-Textbooks written by York chemistry staff support our maths courses.
+In addition, in the first and second years, all of our Chemistry students take courses in maths, to provide them with the tools necessary for typical problems encountered in quantitative topics.
+Textbooks written by York Chemistry staff support our maths courses.

 For further information on maths for Chemistry and our pre-university site, see Stepping Up to Chemistry.

-The maths skills course, which runs throughout the first term of the first year, is taught through a series of lectures and workshops, where students tackle mathematical problems set in a chemistry-context.
+The maths skills course, which runs throughout the first term of the first year, is taught through a series of lectures and workshops, where students tackle mathematical problems set in a chemistry context.

 Topics covered include fundamental concepts such as: